 There are a few important themes in the movie—lessons in life that we all need to go through and learn:

 The loss of a loved one can sometimes pause your life, or change your life for a period of time.
 The objects that represent the deceased person can become like an extension of the loved one.
 In the movie, it is the house and all the photos and objects in the house (Rivera & Docter, 2009).
-In your life, it could be presents you had received in the past from your loved one, or videos that you recorded of that person.
+In your life, it could be presents that you received in the past from your loved one, or videos that you recorded of that person.
 Sometimes, the objects become so important that you may rather choose them over your current relationships!
 In the movie, the main character is tempted to choose his house over saving a companion who is in danger (Rivera & Docter, 2009).

 The objects that represent a rich, heartwarming bond can be of paramount importance to you now.
 There is nothing wrong with keeping objects that represent a good, loving relationship.
 But if you allow the objects to become more important than your life, or other lives, that could be problematic.